Ravikumar-Pothannagari/git-commands/README.md

 Git Commands:

 # git config
-This command sets the author's name and email address respectively to be used with your commits.
+This command sets the author's name respectively to be used with your commits.

 	git config –global user.name "[name]"

+This command sets the email address respectively to be used with your commits.

 	git config –global user.email "[email address]"

 # git init
 This command is used to start a new repository.